Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

 Color values can either be hex encoded (e.g., @c "#FF0000" for red) or a named value (@c "pumpkin").
 For a full list of color names available, refer to the @c Wisteria::Colors::Color enumeration.

-Constants defined in the ["values"](#values-properties) can also be referenced, which likewise can be named colors or hex encoded values.
+Constants defined in the ["constants"](#constants-properties) can also be referenced, which likewise can be named colors or hex encoded values.